Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Decay for massless Vlasov on extremal Reissner--Nordstr om

 \subsection{Upper bounds for the momentum support}

-In this section we give the proof of Proposition~\ref{psupport_propERN}, which is the extremal analogue of Proposition~\ref{psupport_prop} and establishes an upper bound on the size of the momentum support of a solution $f$ to the massless Vlasov equation as $\tau \rightarrow \infty$.
-Analogously to Section~\ref{section_psupport} above, before we prove Proposition~\ref{psupport_propERN}, we first establish a bound concerning energy and the trapping parameter as well as the simpler boundedness of the momentum support.
+In this section we give the proof of Proposition~\ref{psupport_propERN}, the extremal analogue of Proposition~\ref{psupport_prop}, which establishes an upper bound on the size of the momentum support of a solution $f$ to the massless Vlasov equation as $\tau \rightarrow \infty$.
+We remind the reader that the definitions of the sets $\trappedsupportset, \smallsupportset \subset \mathcal{P}$ involve a choice of constants $\bigc, \decayrate$ and $\tauzero$, while the definition of $\badsetaplarge$ involves the choice of a constant $\constbsl$, see Section~\ref{sec_subsets}.